Judge blocks part of Trump's sanctuary cities executive order

 While Orrick's ruling does not find the policy unconstitutional, he did find that the counties and cities that challenged the law demonstrated they could face "immediate irreparable harm" if the policy were allowed to be put into place, and that their constitutional challenge could succeed once the case is fully heard.

-The White House and Justice Department did not immediately respond to a request for comment on the ruling.
+The Justice Department declined to comment on the ruling and the White House did not immediately respond to a request for comment.

 He did leave the government some wiggle room, saying that his order does not block the government from enforcing conditions on federal grants nor does it block the government from creating a definition of sanctuary jurisdictions -- but the government will not be able to block federal funds from going to those cities as Trump ordered.